yasutakatou/goTrust/README.md

 Server<br>

-note) The score will decrease as the os running time increases same too.
+note) The score will decrease as the os running time increases same too. note [v0.2~]) You can choose any combination of server and client, Windows or Linux.

 # Usecase
 1. client) Place the tool on the server you want to monitor, and set it to run when the server starts.